ZeroXClem/ZeroXClem/README.md

 # 🤖 ZeroXClem 🤖

 Welcome to ZeroXClem Github!
 We are a team passionate about AI and its potential to revolutionize various aspects of our lives.
-Our main focus is on developing innovative AI solutions and integrating them into everyday applications.
+Currently shipping https://zeroxclem.com
 ## Grab a shovel and dig your way out of the rabbit hole 🐇🪓

 We believe in the idea of breaking free from challenges and finding a clear path forward with ZeroXClem.